Can you ask your insurance company to total your car? (Negotiate a Write-Off)

 Can I ask my insurance company to total my car?

-You’re probably wondering, “How can I total my car through my insurance?”
-After an accident, you can ask your insurance company to total your car, but they have a specific formula and approach that determines whether or not they’ll actually do so.
+You’re probably wondering, “do I have to pay insurance for a totaled car” After an accident, you can ask your insurance company to total your car, but they have a specific formula and approach that determines whether or not they’ll actually do so.
 There is no best way to total a car for insurance purposes, as it is at the insurer’s discretion.
 In the next few sections, we’ll cover how insurance companies declare a total loss and what you can do to influence their decision.

 Free Car Insurance Comparison